 What is an Insulin Pump?

 An insulin pump is a device that mechanically delivers insulin to the body.
 The pumps are designed to more nearly imitate the activity of a healthy human pancreas.
 They contain a small chamber of insulin, and the insulin is delivered to the body by way of a piece of tubing running from the pump to your abdomen, arm, thigh, or buttocks through an infusion set.
 This “infusion set” attaches to the body with tape, and the insulin is delivered through a tiny plastic tube or cannula.
 After you insert the cannula, it stays under the skin for about three days at a time.
 Some pumps are “tubeless,” meaning that the pump and infusion set are all in one piece, and the entire device is applied to the one of body areas listed above.
-Insulin pump technology is rapidly moving forward and new devices and systems are in development.
+Insulin pump technology is rapidly moving forward, and new devices and systems are in development.

 How does the pump work?

-The pump works 24 hours a day, putting out a little bit of insulin all the time- and at certain times, when ordered, it puts out a burst of insulin that lasts for a short time.
+The pump works twenty-four hours a day, putting out a little bit of insulin all the time.
+At certain times, when ordered, it puts out a burst of insulin that lasts for a short time.
 The pump can be programmed to release a little more insulin when the blood sugar is going up (for example, from food or stress).
 It can also be programed to release less insulin when the blood sugar is going to go down (for example, from exercise or medicine).
 People who wish to use a pump may find that they are able to get excellent blood sugar control if they are willing learn how to operate the system, check blood sugar often, and understand the effects of food and exercise.
 Read more about insulin pumps.

 Updated by James A. Bennett 10/16